 Another study from a University in Thailand on the effects of inhaling lavender oil revealed that it can decrease blood pressure, heart rate, and skin temperature.
 The study showed that the subjects who inhaled lavender categorized themselves as fresher and more relaxed.

 It’s important to note that lavender is not a magical cure for sleep.
-But using lavender when you’re also practicing good sleep habits could be just what you need for a great night’s sleep.
+But using lavender when you’re also practicing good sleep habits could be just what you need to put together a zen bedroom for a great night’s sleep.
 For another sleep solution, read up on the science behind how white noise helps you sleep.